kubus765/react-crud-app/README.md

 Still to do:
-- Add basic authentication (only a logged in user can alter the database)
+- Do the frontend part of user authentication

 ______________________________________________________________________________________________________________________________
 # Getting Started with Create React App